vipul2802/o365hq.com/content/services/Cutover G Suite to Office 365 Migration - Just Email and Email Folders.md

 provided for an additional fee.

-Our migration solution has been proven through numerous implementations to provide high user satisfaction with Office 365 after switching from G Suite.
+Our migration solution has been proven through numerous implementations to provide high user satisfaction with Microsoft 365 after switching from G Suite.

 ### Prerequisites

-1. You must have an Office 365 tenant with Exchange Online licenses
+1. You must have a Microsoft 365 tenant with Exchange Online licenses
 2. You must have access to your email domain DNS zone
 3. You must have admin access to G Suite
 4. The Source must be a paid version of Google Drive.
 Free Google Drive